Mahal (Israel): Aid to Israeli Air Force

 Logistic support of the founding of the IAF was provided by various diaspora groups which procured planes in the critical months of 1948–9.
 One important such activity in Australia led to the export to Israel of six planes, despite the arms blockade enforced only against Israel amongst the combatants.

-A few hours before the final cease-fire on 7 January 1949, a flight of four British RAF Spitfires bypassed the southern Israeli border on a reconnaissance flight.
+A few hours before the final cease-fire on 7 January 1949, a flight of four British RAF Spitfires (possibly from No. 208 Squadron RAF based in Egypt) bypassed the southern Israeli border on an aerial reconnaissance flight.
 They were attacked by a pair of Israeli Air Force Spitfires, resulting in three of the British planes being shot down.
 The Israeli Spitfires were flown by Mahal volunteers "Slick" Goodlin (USA) and John McElroy (Canada).
-Both were former US Army Air Forces and Royal Canadian Air Force pilots, veterans of World War II.
+Both were former US Army Air Forces and Royal Canadian Air Force pilots, veterans of the Second World War.

 Legacy and commemoration

 After the end of the war in 1949, the majority of the Mahal returned to their home countries.
 Some remained to live in Israel; the village of Kfar Daniel near Lod was founded by Mahal veterans from North America and the United Kingdom.
 Then Prime Minister David Ben-Gurion said "the Mahal Forces were the Diaspora's most important contribution to the survival of the State of Israel."

 A memorial honoring the Mahal volunteers was erected near Sha'ar HaGai on the road from Tel Aviv to Jerusalem.
 On it is inscribed a verse from : "All those of valour shall pass armed among your brethren, and shall help them."

 Over the years, changing road configurations made accessibility to the Sha'ar HaGai memorial obscure with a corresponding, significant, drop off in visitation.
 Contemporary awareness of the vital role of Mahal in the birth of Israel diminished.
 The Jewish American Society for Historic Preservation recognized the problem and the necessity for historical memory.
 December 2017, a new Mahal memorial was dedicated on Mahal street in Jerusalem directly across from Jerusalem's Ammunition Hill Museum to the Battle of Ammunition Hill during the Six Days War.

 The memorial, funded by the Jewish American Society for Historic Preservation, and the American Veterans of Israel Legacy Corporation, was designed by noted Israeli artist Sam Philipe.
 The Memorial is a massive relief boulder symbolizing Mahal as one of the foundational rocks in the birth of Israel.
 Mounted on the boulder are bronze sculpted symbols of branches of the Israel Defense Forces that Mahal contributed to, Air Force, Army, and Navy.
 The new Mahal memorial, with its interpretive historical signage, is seen by hundreds of thousands of visitors a year.